mindis/snowplow.github.com/services/pipelines.md

 ---
 layout: section
 category: services
-title: Data pipelines and algorithms
+title: Custom datawarehouses and pipelines using EMR and Redshift
 weight: 5
 ---

-# Data pipelines and analytics infrastructure
+# Custom datawarehouses and pipelines using Amazon EMR and Redshift

 Want to leverage Amazon Web Services and big data technologies to help you get get value out of your company-specific data?

-Amazon Redshift is a fantastic data warehousing platform, that makes it possible and affordable to warehouse granular, atomic data to analyze in a wide range of BI and analytics tools.
-Amazon EMR is a fantastic platform for building sophisticated, scalable ETL pipelines.
+Amazon Redshift is a fantastic data warehousing platform, that makes it possible and affordable to warehouse granular, event data to analyze in a wide range of BI and analytics tools.
+Amazon EMR is a perfect platform for building sophisticated, scalable ETL pipelines, especially when used with technologies like [Cascading] [cascading] and [Scalding] [scalding].

 We have significant experience using both Redshift and EMR to build scalable, robust, fault tolerent data pipeline and data analytics infrastructure.
-We've been able to repurpose much of the Snowplow technology stack (which includes [Cascading] [cascading] and [Scalding] [scalding]) to implement client-specific solutions that load data in a custom (often JSON format) into a custom schema in Redshift for analysis.
+We've been able to repurpose much of the Snowplow technology stack to implement client-specific solutions that load data in a custom (often JSON format) into a custom schema in Redshift for analysis.

 ## Load your raw JSON data into Redshift

-Whilst we have worked with a range of clients with different event models and raw data stores, we've done *a lot* of work with clients who are warehousing JSON data in S3 to transform and load that data into Amazon Redshift, for analysis in a range of analytics tools.
+JSON is a very popular format for storing event data.
+Analysing JSON data is not trivial: as a result, many companies are looking for ways to load their JSON data into Amazon Redshift, so that it can be analyzed faster, more easily, using a wider set of BI and analysis tools.

+We have worked with a number of clients to modify the Snowplow stack to load custom JSONs into Redshift.

 ## Experts in developing and delivering data processing infrastructure on AWS